kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 ```

 >   **A Note on Randomization**
->   You must use `randomize()` if you want your sequence of "random" numbers to be different every time you run the scene. `randi() % n` is the standard way to get a random integer between `0` and `n-1`.
+>   You must use `randomize()` if you want your sequence of "random" numbers to be different every time you run the scene.
+We're going to use `randomize()` in our `Main` scene, so we won't need it here.  `randi() % n` is the standard way to get a random integer between `0` and `n-1`.

 The last piece is to make the mobs delete themselves when they leave the screen.
-Connect the `screen_exited()` signal of the `VisibilityNotifier2D` and add this code:
+Connect the `screen_exited()` signal of the `Visibility` node and add this code:

 ```
 func _on_Visible_screen_exited():